nilae2001/mkdocs/docs/partials.md

 ## What are Partials?

 Partials are small chunks of HTML that can be reused across multiple EJS templates.
 Common examples of partials include headers, footers, navigation bars, and sidebars.
-Instead of writing the same HTML code in every template, you can create partials and include them in other views, making your templates modular and easier to maintain.
+Instead of writing the same HTML code in every template, you can create partials and include them in other views, making your templates easier to maintain.

 ## Creating Partials in EJS